E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Evaluation

+\paragraph{Basic molecule properties} We use atom and molecule neutrality and validity.
+Neutrality is the same metric defined in \citep{pmlr-v162-hoogeboom22a} as "stability", but, since other work considered stable atoms even those without a formal charge of 0 \citep{vignac2023midi}, we denote it neutrality, to clarify and distinguish from their definitions

+Atom neutrality is the percentage of atoms with a formal charge of 0, while we consider molecules as neutral if all their atoms are neutral (note how the definition slightly differs from the chemical one).

+Unlike validity, neutrality cannot be trivially increased by e.g., generating only covalent type 1 bonds, or other trivial solutions that may increase this metric at the expense of other distribution properties \citep{pmlr-v162-hoogeboom22a}.
+We treat neutrality like any other distribution property, and we aim to match the generated neutral molecule fraction of the data.

-\paragraph{Molecule graph quality} We compute atom TV\textsubscript{a} and bond TV\textsubscript{b} total variation between the datasets and generated distributions, and report the sum of the distances over all atom and bond types, respectively.
+\paragraph{Molecule graph quality} We compute atom total variation (TV$_\text{a}$) and bond total variation (TV$_\text{b}$) between the datasets and generated distributions, and report the sum of the distances over all atom and bond types, respectively.

-Next, we compute the average maximum similarity between all generated molecules and the test dataset.
-We compute the Morgan fingerprints \cite{Zhong2023} of all the generated and test dataset molecular graphs and determine the maximum Tanimoto Similarity between each generated molecule and the test set, which we denote by MST.
+Next, we report the average maximum similarity between the test dataset and generated molecules (MST).
+We compute the Morgan fingerprints \citep{Zhong2023} of all the generated and test dataset molecular graphs and determine the maximum Tanimoto similarity between each generated molecule and the test set.

-\paragraph{Molecular conformation metrics} To assess the quality of the generated 3D molecular conformations, we employ the Wasserstein metrics introduced in \cite{vignac2023midi}, and compute bond angle (BA) and bond length (BL) W\textsubscript{1} distance between generated and data distributions.
+\paragraph{Molecular conformation metrics} To assess the quality of the generated 3D molecular conformations, we employ the Wasserstein metrics introduced in \citep{vignac2023midi}, and compute bond angle (BA) and bond length (BL) W\textsubscript{1} distance between generated and data distributions.
+We additionally compute conformational energies (CE\textsubscript{MMFF} and CE\textsubscript{xTB}) W\textsubscript{1} distances, based on the MMFF and GFN2-xTB \citep{Bannwarth2019} energies, respectively, of generated and data conformations.
+Since point-cloud methods may create large outliers and W$_1$ distances are outlier sensitive, we restrict generated angles and lengths to those generated within the data limits (see Appendix~\ref{sec:perfMetricsDetails}).